William Jones (VC): Later life

 Jones was being treated at Netley Hospital for chronic rheumatism, which he claimed to have contracted from the cold and wet nights after Rorke's Drift; before being discharged on 2 January 1880 and on 13 January 1880, he received his award from Queen Victoria at Windsor Castle.
 Upon leaving the Army, he attempted to establish himself in Birmingham.
 Employment opportunities were few, but he managed to take part in a number of acting parts, including Hamilton's Pansterorama and in 1887 he eventually became a member of Buffalo Bill's Wild West Show.

 Later, Jones moved to Rutland Street, Chorlton-on-Medlock, Manchester and in 1910 pawned his Victoria Cross, having fallen upon hard times.
 He was admitted to work in the workhouse on Bridge Street, Manchester.
 William was one of the few survivors of the battle to live into his 70s.
 He died on 15 April 1913 and was buried in a paupers grave in Philips Park Cemetery, Manchester (plot D-887 in the Church of England section).
 A large blue commemoration plaque adorned the wall of the disused church, alongside another plaque to commemorate World War I Victoria Cross recipient, George Stringer.
 New plaques have since been created near the war memorial.

 After four years of campaigning, on 2 November 2007 a ceremony was held at Philip's Park Cemetery to celebrate the unveiling of a new headstone for the grave.

 In the 1964 film Zulu, Jones was portrayed by the actor Richard Davies.

 The medal

 Jones had to pawn his VC sometime in the 1890s, having fallen on hard times.
+It was sold for £ 110 at Glendining & Co's Auction Rooms on 28 June 1917.
 It was eventually brought to where it is now displayed, at the Regimental Museum of The Royal Welsh, Brecon, Powys, Wales.